iraban-dutta/iraban-dutta/README.md

 ## ✍️ Technical BLOG:

-- I also write technical notes on **AI/ML fundamentals**, focusing on deriving concepts and discussing my implementation details.
+- I also write technical notes on different topics in **AI/ML**, focusing on deriving concepts and discussing my implementation details.
 - Blog Link: **[From First Principles](https://iraban-dutta.github.io/from-first-principles/)**

-## 📌 Professional
+## 📌 Professional:
 - 💼 Currently working as a Lead AI Engineer at Impact Analytics, working on AI/ML systems for retail analytics.
 - 🤝 You Can Reach Out to Me via [LinkedIn](https://www.linkedin.com/in/iraban-dutta/) and [Email](mailto:irabandutta.2020@gmail.com)